Haugen/personal-website/src/pages/posts/vscode-shortcuts.md

 Toggle between file explorer and open file.
 When in file explorer, use arrow keys to navigate and `space` to open a file.

+#### `Fn + Shift + F10`

+Open context menu.
+Useful for when you're in the file explorer, and want to "right click" to create a new file or folder, for example.

 #### `Cmd + F`

 Free text search in your current file.